labrams10/phrg-responsive-media/README.md

 - [Presentation Slides](https://docs.google.com/presentation/d/1j_i5pGPB5lHbgr4fpdUDheRBv2kAeOk_yhfd1Uc2f3s/edit?usp=sharing)
 - [Responsive Media Content - Code Example](http://jsfiddle.net/flatiron_school/HP6A3/1/)

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-responsive-media/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-responsive-media/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p class='util--hide'>View <a href='https://learn.co/lessons/responsive-media'>Responsive Media</a> on Learn.co and start learning to code for free.</p>
 <p data-visibility='hidden'>PHRG Responsive Media</p>